 We have two goods in this category in the model: mining and an aggregate manufacturing sector.
 These goods are differentiated at the firm level.
 We assume that these goods may be produced domestically or imported for firms in any region in the model.
 Firms in these industries set prices such that marginal cost (which is constant) equals marginal revenue; and there is free entry, which drives profits to zero.
 For domestic firms, costs are defined by observed primary factor and intermediate inputs to that sector in the base year data.
 Foreigners produce the goods abroad at constant marginal cost but incur a fixed cost of operating in Armenia.
+In each of these two sectors, we have four firm types: one firm type for each region.
+Firms in each region have the same cost structure.
+We assume that each firm type requires sector specific capital unique to its firm type.
 The cif import price of foreign goods is simply defined by the import price, and, by the zero profits assumption, in equilibrium the import price must cover fixed and marginal costs of foreign firms.
-Domestic firms set prices using the Chamberlinian large group monopolistic competition assumption within a Dixit-Stiglitz framework, which results in constant markups over marginal cost for both foreign firms and domestic firms.